Particular/ServiceControl/README.md

 The PowerShell module can be tested locally by downloading the "assets" file from the release worklfow and then importing the module.
 Once imported, the scripts can be run and tested out.

-- Donwload the "assets" zip file from the summary section of release workflow action.
+- Download the "assets" zip file from the summary section of release workflow action.
 - Extract or unzip the module from the zip file.
 - Open PowerShell 7 and [Import the module](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/import-module?view=powershell-7.3#example-4-import-all-modules-specified-by-a-path) by specifying the path
  ```